jpvazquezz/churn-prediction-topbank/README.md

 ## 4. Top 3 Data Insights:

-	**Hypothesis 1**: the higher the salary, the higher the balance Quanto maior o salário, maior o balanço
+**Hypothesis 1**: the higher the salary, the higher the balance.
 R: False, there is no evidence to support this hypothesis.

 **Hypothesis 2**: the greater the number of products, the higher the revenue.
 R: False, there is no evidence to support this hypothesis.

 **Hypothesis 3**: The more years the customer has in the bank, the higher his balance.
 R: False, there is no evidence to support this hypothesis.

 ## 5. Machine Leaning Model Application:
-	The following classificaiton algarithms were tested:
+The following classificaiton algorithms were tested:

 - Logistic Regression
 - SVC
 - XGBoost Classifier
 - Random Forest Classifier

 F1-Score was elected the main metric of performance evaluation.
 Morover, the calibration curve was also used as a technique to elect the best model.

 |          |  Logistic Regression  |       SVC        |     XGBoost     |   Random Forest  |
 |----------|-----------------------|------------------|-----------------|------------------|